 - 1.3.6 Acronyms and Abbreviations.
 Acronyms and abbreviations are spelled out the first time used in this Standard, followed by the acronym or abbreviation in parentheses.
 The acronym or abbreviation is used thereafter throughout the text. - 1.3.7 Units.
 The International System (SI) of units is featured in this Standard.
 It should be understood that U.S. Customary units could equally have been used without prejudice to the principles established. - 1.3.8 Figures.
 The figures in this Standard are intended only as illustrations to aid the user in understanding the practices described in the text.
 In some cases, figures show a level of detail as needed for emphasis.
-In other cases, figures are incomplete by intent so as to illustrate a concept or fact thereof.
+In other cases, figures are incomplete by intent so as to illustrate a concept or facet thereof.
 The absence of figure(s) has no bearing on the applicability of the stated requirements or practice.
 To comply with the requirements of this Standard, actual data sets shall meet the content requirements set forth in the text.
 To assist the user of this Standard, a listing of the paragraph(s) that refer to an illustration appears in the lower right-hand corner of each figure.
 This listing may not be all-inclusive.
 The absence of a listing is not a reason to assume inapplicability.
-Most figures are illustrations of models in a three-dimensional environment.
-Figures illustrating drawings in digital format have a border included.
-When the letter "h" is used in figures for letter height or for symbol proportions, select the applicable letter height in accordance with ASME Y14.2. - 1.3.9 Precedence of Standards.
+Some figures are illustrations of models in a three-dimensional environment.
+The absence of dimensioning and tolerancing annotations in a view may indicate that the product definition is defined in 3D.
+Dimensions that locate or orient and are not shown are considered basic and shall be queried to determine the intended requirement.
+When the letter "h" is used in figures for letter height or for symbol proportions, select the applicable letter height in accordance with ASME Y14.2.
+Multiview drawings contained within figures are third-angle projections. - 1.3.9 Precedence of Standards.
 The following are Y14 standards that are basic engineering drawing standards: